NREL/mappymatch/README.md

 ## Example Notebooks

-Check out the [LCSS Example](https://nrel.github.io/mappymatch/lcss-example.html) for an example of working with the package.
+Check out the [LCSS Example](https://nrel.github.io/mappymatch/lcss-example.html) for a more detailed example of working with the LCSSMatcher.